Introduction

 Choose Default and press ok to create and execute a form definition for the current database.

 Choose Source File, and enter the name of a Text Form definition file.
+Use the "[>>]" button to find a file using the operating system file browser.

 If you are using SIRForms then you can also enter the name of a file to store a precompiled version of this form.